EugeneCore/litebase/readme.md

 });
 ```

 .gets method will find all documents in a specific collection by a query.
-It will return an array of document objects and a collection:
+It will return an array of documents and a collection:

 ```js
 db.gets('users', {banned: true}, function(found_documents, collection)